flucas96/st_btn_group/README.md

 - `key`: An optional string to use as the unique key for the widget.
 If this is omitted, a key will be generated for the widget based on its content.
 Multiple widgets of the same type may not share the same key.

+- `custom_fontawesome_url`: Possibilty to provide a different FontAwesome URL to maybe display PRO Icons if you have a license.